top of page

 Carstairs, Alberta

-After the Great War, Mandarin oranges became a wildly popular Christmas gift when the Canadian Pacific Railway offered West Coasters a chance to send a box of mandarins to loved ones across Canada.
-Using their new refrigerated rail cars, the railway had arranged low-cost mandarin orange express delivery services with other rail companies in exchange for inserting a West Coast promotional pamphlet inside each box.
-Their idea was a huge success.
-By 1926, eleven million Japanese mandarin oranges had been being rushed across the country to the East Coast, packed in 109 refrigerated cars in four special trains.
-By 1928, Canada was importing 4.26 Japanese mandarin oranges per person for each of the nine million people in Canada.
+When the Great War ended, the orange trade resumed stronger than ever.
+Mandarin oranges became a wildly popular Christmas gift when the Canadian Pacific Railway offered West Coasters a chance to send a box of mandarins to loved ones across Canada using their new refrigerated rail cars.
+The idea was a huge success.
+By 1926, eleven million Japanese mandarin oranges, packed in 109 refrigerated cars in four special trains, were rushed to destinations across the country on time for Christmas.
+By 1928, Canada was importing an average of 4.26 Japanese mandarin oranges per person for each of the nine million people in Canada.

 1946::The Orange Ships and World War II